Aptos, California: Parks and recreation

 Aptos is home to both the Forest of Nisene Marks State Park and Seacliff State Beach California state parks.
 Hidden Beach has a playground and a path that leads to the ocean.
 Nisene Marks is popular with hikers and mountain bikers.
 The San Andreas Fault Zone passes nearby and the epicenter of the M6.9 1989 Loma Prieta earthquake lies within.

 Aptos is also home to the annual Fourth of July "World's Shortest Parade," so called because the parade route is about 0.6 mi long.

 Aptos Park is the site of the annual Aptos Blues Festival.
 Several well-known performers have performed at the festival, including B.B.
 King, Buddy Guy, John Lee Hooker, Ray Charles, Leon Russell, Los Lobos, Gregg Allman, the Doobie Brothers, Bonnie Raitt, and Al Green.

 Education

 Cabrillo College is a two-year community college in Aptos.

 Aptos has three public elementary schools: Valencia Elementary, Rio Del Mar Elementary, and Mar Vista Elementary.
 It also has one junior high school, Aptos Junior High School, and one high school, Aptos High School.
 Private schools include Santa Cruz Montessori School, Orchard School, and Twin Lakes Christian School.
 Aptos Academy, a pre-school through eighth grade private school, closed in 2013.

 Sports

 The Aptos Little League baseball team made it to the Little League World Series in 2002, and was the subject of a documentary film on PBS, Small Ball: A Little League Story.
+From 1988 to 2019, the Nordic Naturals Challenger event was held in the Seascape Sports Club in Aptos.